Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure VPC Flow Logs on the subnet where the ALB is located, and stream the data CloudWatch.
 Search for the new-user-creation.php occurrences in CloudWatch.
 - [ ] Configure the CloudWatch agent on the ALB Configure the agent to send application logs to CloudWatch Update the instance role to allow CloudWatch Logs access.
 Export the logs to CloudWatch Search for the new-user-creation.php occurrences in CloudWatch.
 - [ ] Configure the ALB to export access logs to an Amazon Elasticsearch Service cluster, and use the service to search for the new-user-creation.php occurrences.
-- [x] Configure the.
-Web ACL to send logs to Amazon Kinesis Data Firehose, which delivers the logs to an S3 bucket Use Amazon Athena to query the logs and find the new-user-creation php occurrences.
+- [x] Configure the Web ACL to send logs to Amazon Kinesis Data Firehose, which delivers the logs to an S3 bucket Use Amazon Athena to query the logs and find the new-user-creation php occurrences.

-### After a recent security audit involving Amazon S3, a company has asked assistance reviewing its S3 buckets to determine.
-Whether data is properly secured.
+### After a recent security audit involving Amazon S3, a company has asked assistance reviewing its S3 buckets to determine whether data is properly secured.
 The first S3 bucket on the list has the following bucket policy.
 Is this bucket policy sufficient to ensure that the data is not publicity accessible?

 ![Question 158](images/question158.png)

-- [x] Yes, the bucket policy makes the.
-Whole bucket publicly accessible despite now the S3 bucket ACL or object ACLs are configured.
+- [x] Yes, the bucket policy makes the whole bucket publicly accessible despite now the S3 bucket ACL or object ACLs are configured.
 - [ ] Yes, none of the data in the bucket is publicity accessible, regardless of how the S3 bucket ACL and object ACLs are configured.
-- [ ] No, the IAM user policy would need to be examined first to determine.
-Whether any data is publicly accessible.
+- [ ] No, the IAM user policy would need to be examined first to determine whether any data is publicly accessible.
-- [ ] No, the S3 bucket ACL and object ACLs need to be examined first to determine.
-Whether any data is publicly accessible.
+- [ ] No, the S3 bucket ACL and object ACLs need to be examined first to determine whether any data is publicly accessible.

 ### A company's security engineer is configuring Amazon S3 permissions to ban all current and future public buckets However, the company hosts several websites directly off S3 buckets with public access enabled.
 The engineer needs to bock me pubic S3 buckets without causing any outages on me easting websites.
 The engineer has set up an Amazon CloudFrom distribution or each website.
 Which set or steps should the security engineer implement next?

-- [x] Configure an S3 bucket as the origin an origin access identity (OAI) for the CloudFront distribution Switch the DNS records from websites to point to the CloudFront distribution Enable Nock public access settings at the account level.
+- [x] Configure an S3 bucket as the origin an origin access identity (OAI) for the CloudFront distribution Switch the DNS records from websites to point to the CloudFront distribution Enable Lock public access settings at the account level.
-- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Switch the ONS records tor the.
-Websites to point to the CloudFront disinfection Then, tor each S3 bucket enable block public access settings.
+- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Switch the ONS records for the websites to point to the CloudFront disinfection Then, for each S3 bucket enable block public access settings.
 - [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Enable block public access settings at the account level.
-- [ ] Configure an S3 bucket as the origin for me CloudFront distribution Configure the S3 bucket policy to accept connections from the CloudFront points of presence only Switch the DNS records for the.
-Websites to point to the CloudFront distribution Enable block public access settings at me account level.
+- [ ] Configure an S3 bucket as the origin for me CloudFront distribution Configure the S3 bucket policy to accept connections from the CloudFront points of presence only Switch the DNS records for the websites to point to the CloudFront distribution Enable block public access settings at me account level.

 ### An application is currently secured using network access control lists and security groups.
 Web servers are located in public subnets behind an Application Load Balancer (ALB); application servers are located in private subnets.
 How can edge security be enhanced to safeguard the Amazon EC2 instances against attack?
 (Choose TWO)

 - [ ] Configure the application's EC2 instances to use NAT gateways for all inbound traffic.
-- [x] Move the.
-Web servers to private subnets without public IP addresses.
+- [x] Move the Web servers to private subnets without public IP addresses.
 - [x] Configure AWS WAF to provide DDoS attack protection for the ALB.
 - [ ] Require all inbound network traffic to route through a bastion host in the private subnet.
 - [ ] Require all inbound and outbound network traffic to route through an AWS Direct Connect connection.